LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-2 When do people need our care?

 People need care from others when they are vulnerable or suffering.
-Their problems may be physical, emotional, or both:
+Their problems may be physical, emotional or both:

-- Physical problems might be pain, weakness or fever
+- Physical problems might be pain, weakness or fever.
 - Emotional (feelings) problems might be feeling frightened, angry or unhappy.

 People need care and support until they start to feel strong, healthy and happy, and can manage on their own once again.